Lead in Protein Powders: Understanding the Risk and Safety Standards

 Prioritizing Third-Party Testing and Certifications

 Supplement makers have responded to consumer concerns.
 Some supplement makers publish their own testing data, making the lead levels in their products available to the public.
-Others flagged by Consumer Reports as high in lead have responded by modifying their protein sources and manufacturing processes to reduce lead levels
+Others flagged by Consumer Reports for high lead levels have responded by modifying their protein sources and manufacturing processes to reduce lead levels

 Strategies for Reducing Overall Dietary Heavy Metal Exposure